 Earth, Divide and Dissolve, other Desertfest acts It’s a shame to feel like Desertfest has fallen off a cliff but honestly aside from D&D and Earth this year was a total disaster.
 HOWEVER those two did produce amazing performances.
 I’d rather they did a proper tour and we hadn’t felt obligated to stand there through one psychedelic folk stoner doom jam collective after another.

 Self Esteem outstore with Vinilo/1865 Alright so I do love Self Esteem and I loved Slow Club from when they were playing in pubs and when she’s in town I show up, it’s as simple as that.
 This performance barely lasted half an hour and was just bad.
-I’m good with an intimate low key acoustic type little set and I’m good with a big proper show but this fell in the middle and wasn’t either and honestly I was pretty pissed of with how rubbish this was.
+I’m good with an intimate low key acoustic type little set and I’m good with a big proper show but this fell in the middle and wasn’t either and honestly I was pretty pissed off with how rubbish this was.
 Totally mis-sold by the Vinilo record store.
 Also not fun: the crowd were all people who didn’t really know how to do this sort of thing.
 Most people only saw the stage through their phone screen.
 To top it off, the new songs are not good.
 I’d like to wipe this from my memory.

 The Bug vs BIG|BRAVE, sonic face-off Mad one-off sonic battle.
 Canadian folk-doom noise architects Big Brave occupied the stage of the Garage and Dorset lord of dub The Bug faced them down with a separate sound system at the other end of the Islington warehouse.
 Face-melting bliss.
 Clip here.